nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 Note that there are no separate `test` and `assets` folders.
-I assume this is to encourage developers to keep things together and avoid the hell of long relative import statements.
+I assume this is to encourage developers to keep things together and avoid maintaining long and brittle relative-path import statements.

 The only other folder is `public`.
 It just holds the template `index.html` which defines a *div* with id `root`.
-The staring application renders the React components within it.
+The sample application renders the React components within it.

-Note that there are no Webpack and Babel config files.
+There are no Webpack and Babel config files.
 Everything is "hidden" behind several NPM scripts defined in `package.json`.
 If we explore `package.json`, we'll see the reference to the development scope dependency `react-scripts`.
 This is where the magic happens.